 The Question of Security

 When many people hear the word “Cloud,” the first thing that comes to mind is security.
 They mistakenly assume that on-premises software is more secure because the server itself is under their control.
 This is a major misunderstanding.
 Any server that has an Internet connection is vulnerable to attack irrespective of the physical location of the server.
 On-premises servers, often managed by outside IT specialists or even your own IT personnel, are orders of magnitude less secure than a Cloud platform like AWS.
 For an organization like AWS, a security breach is an existential threat – and so AWS’s security management, intrusion detection, isolation and remediation capabilities reflect this.
 No on-premises server can hope to match the hardened protections or the specialist knowledge and training of the security personnel of a public Cloud provider.
 This is apparent from the trend of major government entities and corporations gravitating to the Cloud.
 Even the DOD has Cloud projects to move the nation’s most important defense data to the Cloud.
 There is very little debate among industry professionals that the Cloud is extremely secure.
-Moreover, with true web-architected software delivered through a URL, there is very little a malicious bot or virus can do to attack this since no access to the operating system of the server is available, only a front-end website premises.
-In this era of constant Ransomware and other attacks, Cloud-based ERP software has a distinct advantage over on-premises ERP software.
-For more information on this, download our e-Guide: Key Concerns Raised with Clod Software - Addressed!
+Moreover, with true web-services architected software delivered through a URL, there is very little a malicious bot or virus can do to attack this since no access to the operating system of the server is available, only a front-end website.
+In this era of constant Ransomware and other attacks, Cloud ERP solutions have a distinct advantage over on-premises ERP software.
+For more information on this, download our e-Guide: Key Concerns Raised with Cloud Software - Addressed!